 What is a Portfolio Review

 The portfolio review helps us understand whether we are able to offer you a place on the course you’ve applied for.
 Your UCAS statement and portfolio provide you with the opportunity to demonstrate your creative experience, potential ability and enthusiasm for the course you’ve applied for.
-Your portfolio review can be carried out face to face, or by online submission.

 How will my Portfolio be reviewed?

 In light of the updated advice from the Government about the coronavirus (COVID-19) outbreak, we will be accepting portfolios through digital submission only.
 If you are not able to submit your portfolio in this way, would like further support, or to arrange an alternative way for us to review your portfolio, please email email@example.com and we will contact you to make alternative arrangements.

 To determine whether the course you have applied for is the right course for you, members of the course team will carefully review your portfolio and UCAS statement.

 Your portfolio should be in PDF format and feature examples of your work.
 Any sketchbook, painted, printed or 3D examples should be photographed or scanned and placed within your pdf.
 If you wish to submit a video as part of your portfolio this should be embedded within your portfolio as a link for us to view.

 Read our guidance on how to format and submit your portfolio.
 Please refer to the invitation email for the email address of where to send your submission, as well as a Google Form to provide your submission details.

 What else can I experience at the University?